<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Our Services - Family Therapy</image:title>

-<image:caption>Family is your loving center or your tyrannical dictator, your top priority and value or a crushing burden.
-Family is a lot of things.
+<image:caption>Families are beautiful and extremely messy.
+Love, support, the pressures of modern life, and ongoing frustrations all mix together in a complex web that may need help sorting and managing.
 So, naturally there are many reasons why you may be seeking family therapy.
 From an individual perspective, understand that your success may be greatly helped or hindered by the people who are around you most often or have the biggest influence over you.
 Including them in your healing process then, is a way to work toward securing your success.
-Parents may be seeking help because one of your children is “OUT OF CONTROL!”?
-Perhaps there so much tension at home that you like your kids best when you’re away from them?
+Parents may be seeking help because one of your children is “OUT OF CONTROL!”
+Perhaps there so much tension at home that you like your kids best when you’re away from them.
 Maybe you feel your family slipping and becoming more distant.
 Or maybe you’ve all been through a lot, and want to get life back to normal.
 Often times, a great deal of shame can be associated with being able to relate to one of the above noted concerns.
 Family therapy is a practical solution and a great step toward returning to a happy and enriching family life.
 It can be challenging and difficult, but you can build the kind of success that lasts.</image:caption>

 </image:image>